Employee Management

 Process Payments

 Note: Compensation fields (type, currency, pay day) are all optional.
 Existing employees are unaffected until you explicitly configure their compensation.
+Recurring payment generation only includes active employees with a fixed compensation type, a salary greater than zero, and the required pay-day settings.
 Contractors and project-based staff can be left without a compensation type.

 Employee Payments

-The Employee Payments entity provides full CRUD for individual payment records.
-Each payment tracks the employee, amount, currency, period, and status.
+Employee Payments lets you create, view, edit, and delete individual payment records.
+Each payment tracks the employee, amount, currency, due date, paid date, payment method, period, description, notes, and status.

 Payment Statuses